ambielecki/dwa15-fall2018/laravel/db-migrations.md

 Using migrations in this way effectively creates a version control system for your database tables, allowing you to manage changes over time and across different environments.

 In this course, we don't need to worry about these kind of alteration migrations because we're not dealing with real data.
-Given that, it's more straightfoward to just make edits to your existing &ldquo;create table&rdquo; migrations and re-run them.
+Given that, it's more straightforward to just make edits to your existing &ldquo;create table&rdquo; migrations and re-run them.

-*To be discussed in lecture: Factors to consider when altering tables in real world environments that have real world data.*